jodimorris0100-cell/Morris-geriatric-care/README.md

 Practical guidance for families navigating changing care needs, transitions, and important senior-care decisions.

+💜 What Families Say
+“Compassionate and Caring Support”

+"Morris Geriatric Care provided my family with guidance, patience, and reassurance during a difficult time.
+The care and attention shown were truly appreciated."

+— Family Member

+“A Nurse Who Truly Cares”

+"The professionalism, kindness, and dedication shown made a meaningful difference.
+Every concern was listened to and handled with compassion."

+— Client Family

+“Dignity, Respect, and Quality Care”

+"Knowing that our loved one was treated with dignity and respect gave our family peace of mind.
+We are grateful for the support provided."

+— Family Membe

 💚 Our Philosophy

 Every older adult deserves to feel heard, respected, safe, and supported.